I'm a paragraph. Click here to add your own text and edit me. It's easy.

-"No," I responded tersely.
+"No," I answered tersely.

-"So you and Joseph Cordi decided that you were best suited to determine this young woman's fate, and you determined it was to be tied to you in a sexual contract.
+"So you and Joseph Cordi decided that you were best suited to determine this young woman's fate?
+And you determined it was to be tied to you in a sexual contract.
 On what grounds did you decide that?"

 "I didn't think she should have to sleep with other men," I repeated after a suspenseful pause.

-I accepted Joseph's claim that Angelique was his to command, yet I had no idea what agreement she'd made with him.
+I squirmed internally, the realization of just how stupid I’d been washed over me like a tsunami.
+I'd accepted Joseph's claim on Angelique, yet I had no idea what agreement she'd made with him.
 I could have, should have, discussed the matter with her.
-I could have paid her directly; I could have done what Adam suggested and granted her a loan or found her a suitable job.
-I accepted the status quo, didn't consider alternatives.
+I could have paid her directly.
+I could have done what Adam suggested and granted her a loan or found her a suitable job.
+I accepted the situation, didn't consider alternatives.
 How the hell did I make such a foolish miscalculation?